 Visit a controversial piece of history where Japanese Americans were incarcerated during World War II.
 Read more here.

-Explore secluded stretches of the Klamath River, where the rainbows average 17 to 19 inches and push the 24-inch mark.
-And out on the Williamson River, the rainbows are 30 inches plus.
+Explore secluded stretches of the Klamath River, where the rainbows average 17 to 19 inches and can push the 24-inch mark.
+Out on the Williamson River, the rainbows are 30 inches plus.
 Read more about fishing here.

 Running Y Ranch Resort is home to a signature Arnold Palmer golf course, complete with golf instruction and a putting green for kids and practice swings.
 Read more about golf here.